 Doesn't it look incredibly realistic?
 And what a delightful way to cover up some of the city's less palatable architecture and rebuild a community's pride in its neighbourhood!

-Some of the 150 giant murals should be at the top of your list of places to visit in Lyon, a city that is full of surprises.
+Some of the 200 or so giant murals should be at the top of your list of places to visit in Lyon, a city that is full of surprises.
 They will invite you to come closer and explore, larger, smaller, vintage or futuristic, more abstract or photographic, all of them stunning.
 What follows are highlights of a few of the most spectacular (including my own personal favourites because no, there's nothing impartial about this list).

-To locate the most famous painted walls, see the top murals of Lyon on the map below.
+To locate the most famous art murals, see the top murals of Lyon on the map below.
 Just click the map (the numbers on the map correspond to the descriptions further down).

-This map of Lyon's mural locations is a guideline.
+This map of Lyon murals locations is a guideline.
 While the addresses are correct, the location on the map isn't always exact so use it to pinpoint relative placements and neighbourhoods of each fresco.

 8 rue Pauline Jaricot, Lyon 5

 It's hard to believe this was once a pale, non-descript wall of the Cité La Sarra, government housing that is part of the middle-class neighbourhood in Lyon's 5th arrondissement, not far from the city's Roman ruins.